akka/akka/akka-docs/src/main/paradox/typed/logging.md

 The `stdout-loglevel` is only in effect during system startup and shutdown, and setting it to `OFF` as well, ensures that nothing gets logged during system startup or shutdown.

+See @ref:[Logger names](#logger-names) for configuration of log level in SLF4J backend for certain modules of Akka.

 ### Logging to stdout during startup and shutdown

 When the actor system is starting up and shutting down the configured `loggers` are not used.